Da1412/OrangePi-3B-LCD-WV-tft-config/README.md

 # OrangePi-3B-LCD-WV-tft-config
-Explain 2 option  step for Orange Pi 3B with Waveshare 5 inch HDMI USB touch configuration (Works and test with Ubuntu jammy and Orange Pi os (Arch)
+Explain 2 option  step for Orange Pi 3B with Waveshare 5 inch HDMI USB touch configuration (Works and tested with Ubuntu jammy and Orange Pi os (Arch)

 A).
 STEP 1
 ====================================================